Off-centre ignition of sub-Chandrasekhar white dwarfs does not resolve the tension with the observed $t_0$-$M_{\rm{Ni}56}$ relation of type Ia supernovae: Calculation setup

 \subsection{Initial setup}

 The initial profile is generated using a similar procedure as described in \refKWSs.
-Specifically, we employ a modified routine developed by Frank Timmes\footnote{http://cococubed.asu.edu/} to calculate the hydrostatic equilibrium of a solar-metallicity CO WD.
+Specifically, we employ a modified routine for calculating cold WD structure, developed by Frank Timmes\footnote{\url{https://cococubed.com/code_pages/coldwd.shtml}} to calculate the hydrostatic equilibrium of a solar-metallicity CO WD.
 The WDs have a uniform composition, representing Solar metallicity: $X_{\rm{C12}}=X_{\rm{O16}}=0.4925$ and $X_{\rm{Ne22}}=0.015$, and are isothermal with $T=10^7\,\rm{K}$.
 The WD profile is then interpolated to the computational mesh.
 The external region surrounding the WD is assigned a density and temperature of \texttt{amb\_dens}=$0.01\,\rm{g/cm^3}$ and \texttt{amb\_temp}=$10^7\,\rm{K}$, respectively.
 To mitigate the impact of numerical deviations from hydrostatic equilibrium in unperturbed regions, we enforce the initial state for each cell within these areas.

 The computational mesh extends in the radial distance $R=[0,L]$ and altitude $Z=[-L,L]$, where $L=2^{17}\,\rm{km}\myapprox1.31\times10^5\,\rm{km}$ ($L\myapprox1.31\times10^6\,\rm{km}$ in some cases).
 Boundary conditions include a solid wall on the lower radial axis (symmetry axis) and free surfaces on all other boundaries.
 Our base mesh consists of $4\times4$ cell blocks with 4 blocks in the $R$-direction and 8 blocks in the $Z$-direction (40 and 80 for $L\myapprox1.31\times10^6\,\rm{km}$).
 For $\mwd>0.9\msol$, the maximal refinement level considered was 14, which corresponds to a maximal resolution of $\Delta x_{\rm{min}}=1\,\rm{km}$.
 For cases of $\mwd\le0.9\msol$, we have chosen to use a maximal refinement level of 15 ($\Delta x_{\rm{min}}=0.5\,\rm{km}$), as the results tend to require more resolution to converge, due to the lower amount of synthesized \nick.